-- 1. Pursuant to section 5.8 of the Local Government Act 1995, establishes the Complaints Committee, for the purpose of dealing with complaints made under Division 3 of the Town of Bassendean's Code of Conduct for Council Members.
-Committee Members and Candidates: - 2.
+- Pursuant to section 5.8 of the Local Government Act 1995, establishes the Complaints Committee, for the purpose of dealing with complaints made under Division 3 of the Town of Bassendean's Code of Conduct for Council Members, Committee Members and Candidates: - 2.
 Adopts the Complaints Committee Terms of Reference as attached to this report; - 3.
-Delegates authority to the Complaints Committee as follows: - 3.1 Authority to make a finding as to whether an alleged breach, the subject of a complaint has or has not occurred, based upon evidence from which it may be concluded that it is more likely that the breach occurred than that it did not occur [MCC.cl.12(1) and (3)]. - In making any finding the Committee must also determine reasons for the finding [MCC.cl.12(7)]. - 3.2 Where a finding is made that a breach has occurred, authority to: - a. take no further action [MCC.cl.12(4(a)]; or - b. prepare and implement a plan to address the behaviour of the person to whom the complaint relates [MCC.cl.12(4)(b), (5) and (6)]. - 3.3 Authority to dismiss a complaint and if dismissed, the Committee must also determine reasons for the dismissal [MCC.cl.13(1) and (2)], subject to the following conditions: - a.
-The Committee will make decisions in accordance with the principles and specified requirements established in Code of Conduct Complaints Management Policy; - That part of a Committee meeting which deals with a Complaint will be held behind closed doors in accordance with s.5.23(2)(b) of the Act; - The Committee is prohibited from exercising this Delegation where a Committee Member in attendance at a Committee meeting is either the Complainant or Respondent to the Complaint subject of a Committee agenda item; - d.
-In the event of (c) above, the Committee may resolve to defer consideration to a future meeting at which the conflicted Committee Member is absent and a Deputy Committee Member is in attendance;
+Delegates authority to the Complaints Committee as follows:

+- 3.1 Authority to make a finding as to whether an alleged breach, the subject of a complaint has or has not occurred, based upon evidence from which it may be concluded that it is more likely that the breach occurred than that it did not occur [MCC.cl.12(1) and (3)].
+In making any finding the Committee must also determine reasons for the finding [MCC.cl.12(7)]. - 3.2 Where a finding is made that a breach has occurred, authority to: - a. take no further action [MCC.cl.12(4(a)]; or - b. prepare and implement a plan to address the behaviour of the person to whom the complaint relates [MCC.cl.12(4)(b), (5) and (6)]. - 3.3 Authority to dismiss a complaint and if dismissed, the Committee must also determine reasons for the dismissal [MCC.cl.13(1) and (2)], subject to the following conditions: - a.
+The Committee will make decisions in accordance with the principles and specified requirements established in Code of Conduct Complaints Management Policy; - b.
+That part of a Committee meeting which deals with a Complaint will be held behind closed doors in accordance with s.5.23(2)(b) of the Act: - c.
+The Committee is prohibited from exercising this Delegation where a Committee Member in attendance at a Committee meeting is either the Complainant or Respondent to the Complaint subject of a Committee agenda item; - d.
+In the event of (c) above, the Committee member is to recuse themselves from attendance at the meeting.
+Should this result in loss of a quorum at the meeting, the Committee may resolve to defer consideration to a future meeting at which the conflicted Committee Member is absent and a quorum of members is present; and - 4.
+Appoints all Councillors to be members of the Complaints Committee for the 2019/21 Term.